thieu1995/deforce/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 deforce (DErivative Free Optimization foR Cascade forward nEural networks) is a Python library that implements variants and the traditional version of Cascade Forward Neural Networks.
-These include Derivative Free-optimized MLP models (such as GA, PSO, WOA, TLO, DE, ...) and Gradient Descent-optimized MLP models (such as SGD, Adam, Adelta, Adagrad, ...).
-It provides a comprehensive list of optimizers for training MLP models and is also compatible with the Scikit-Learn library.
+These include Derivative Free-optimized CFN models (such as GA, PSO, WOA, TLO, DE, ...) and Gradient Descent-optimized CFN models (such as SGD, Adam, Adelta, Adagrad, ...).
+It provides a comprehensive list of optimizers for training CFN models and is also compatible with the Scikit-Learn library.
 With deforce, you can perform searches and hyperparameter tuning using the features provided by the Scikit-Learn library.

 * **Free software:** GNU General Public License (GPL) V3 license
 * **Provided Estimator**: CfnRegressor, CfnClassifier, DfoCfnRegressor, DfoCfnClassifier
-* **Total DFO-based MLP Regressor**: > 200 Models
+* **Total DFO-based CFN Regressor**: > 200 Models
-* **Total DFO-based MLP Classifier**: > 200 Models
+* **Total DFO-based CFN Classifier**: > 200 Models
-* **Total GD-based MLP Regressor**: 12 Models
+* **Total GD-based CFN Regressor**: 12 Models
-* **Total GD-based MLP Classifier**: 12 Models
+* **Total GD-based CFN Classifier**: 12 Models
 * **Supported performance metrics**: >= 67 (47 regressions and 20 classifications)
 * **Supported objective functions (as fitness functions or loss functions)**: >= 67 (47 regressions and 20 classifications)
 * **Documentation:** https://deforce.readthedocs.io